afrank03/prs-guideline/README.md

 What PR's **ARE**
 > - PR's, are opportunities to learn.
 This works both ways as for reviewer as well as for PR creator
-> - PR's, are designed to get our code quality as close as possible to standards we follow **(link to our standards?)**
+> - PR's, are designed to get our code quality as close as possible to standards we follow
 > - PR's, are collective effort, not single engineer

 ## Technical
+TBC